 Killing Floor: Incursion is absolutely best-played with someone else in cooperative multiplayer.
 I had a blast on my own but the intensity and fun multiplies when another player is thrown into the mix.
 Once you get the hang of all of the various weapons Killing Floor quickly becomes one of the bloodiest and goriest VR games on the market.
 It’s a delight to play through.

 Killing Floor: Incursion isn’t the best zombie game I’ve played in VR (that would still go to Arizona Sunshine) but it does a lot right.
 The unsettling atmosphere is pervasive through each level and the excellent gameplay mechanics between melee and gun combat feel visceral and satisfying.
 While it does clock in a bit shorter than I’d have liked with only four levels, they are each large and fun to explore.
 I absolutely recommend that you grab a buddy for some insane co-op fun and lop off a few zed heads for a good time.

 Killing Floor: Incursion is available starting today for Oculus Rift with Touch from Oculus Home for $39.99.
+It is also available on Steam for Rift and Vive.
 Check out these official review guidelines to find out more about our process.